Souravirus/specialPrograms/readme.md

    >Please adhere to the contribution format w.r.t. past submissions, don't mix algorithms and their implementations with each other, comment your code properly and most importantly have fun while coding!
 After all, the more you code, more you learn !

 * ### Contents:
+ - Basics
+    - pointer to an array
+    - printfscanf
+    - wayToDefyPrivate
+ - Dynamic Programming
+    - dynamic programming with map
+ - Fenwick Trees
  - Sorting
 	- Bubble
 	- Selection